skydive241/Regshot-Advanced/README.md

 [![Donate with PayPal](https://www.paypalobjects.com/en_US/AT/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=QT54MSJR6QU7Y)

+## Disclaimer
+This project does not use or include any resource from PayPal.
+It is created completely from scratch.
+PayPal is a registered trademark of PayPal, Inc. The PayPal logo is a trademark of PayPal, Inc.
 **Important**
 Use this project at your own risc.
 The authors and contributors will not be able to provide any help if you damage your windows installation by using this tool....